leighmcculloch/leighmcculloch.com/source/content/talks/2021-01-22--Stellar-Development-Foundation-Internal-Engineering-Talks--Understanding-Go-Module-Dependencies/slides.md

 class: lead invert
 ---

-# ~~One~~<br/>Three<br/>weird tricks<br/>to understanding<br/>Go module dependencies
+# Tools for Understanding<br/>Go Module Dependencies

 <!--
-My talk today is three weird tricks to understanding Go module dependencies.
+My talk today is about tools for understanding Go module dependencies.

-I'm going to start with a super brief recap on what Go modules are, then we'll dive into the weird tricks.
+I'm going to start with a super brief recap on what Go modules are, then we'll dive into the tools.

-This will be pretty short.

 TRANSITION: What are Go modules...
 -->